Charleston Southern faces UT Rio Grande Valley in White Sulphur Springs, West Virginia - WTOP News

 White Sulphur Springs, West Virginia; Friday, 1 p.m.
 EST

-BOTTOM LINE: Charleston Southern faces UT Rio Grande Valley in White Sulphur Springs, West Virginia.
+BOTTOM LINE: Charleston Southern will play UT Rio Grande Valley at Colonial Hall in White Sulphur Springs, West Virginia.

-Charleston Southern went 10-20 overall with a 4-9 record in non-conference play in the 2023-24 season.
-The Buccaneers averaged 67.6 points per game while shooting 41.4% from the field and 33.1% from 3-point distance last season.
+Charleston Southern finished 10-20 overall with a 4-9 record in non-conference games during the 2023-24 season.
+The Buccaneers gave up 73.7 points per game while committing 17.1 fouls last season.

-UT Rio Grande Valley went 6-25 overall with a 4-22 record against non-conference opponents during the 2023-24 season.
-The Vaqueros averaged 8.1 steals, 3.0 blocks and 13.5 turnovers per game last season.
+UT Rio Grande Valley finished 6-25 overall with a 4-22 record against non-conference opponents in the 2023-24 season.
+The Vaqueros averaged 70.4 points per game while shooting 41.9% from the field and 29.3% from 3-point range last season.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.